itumeleng96/LowCostSmartFarmHub/README.rst

-Gateway API for a Zigbee Wireless Network and Cloud Based Docker image for a smart farm hub written in Python
+A Python Library for a Smart Farm Gateway used for implementing a Zigbee Wireless Network.The Repository also contains Cloud Based Docker images for server applications for the  smart farm hub.

 * Free software: MIT license